Carlabreis/5-Public-API-Requests/README.md

 This project is part of the curriculum for Treehouse's Full Stack JavaScript Techdegree.

 Using the supplied HTML and CSS files, I built an app for a fictional company called Awesome Startup, a distributed company with remote employees working all over the world.
-They need a smart way for employees to share contact information with each other.
+Using only JavaScript, I dynamically inserted the employees gallery html, after fetching the data.
+And dynamically added the modal html to dysplay employee detailed info.

 I used the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,” and used that data to build a prototype for an Awesome Startup employee directory.